-If you sustain an injury while working, you can apply for workers’ compensation benefits.
+You can apply for workers’ compensation benefits if you sustain an injury while working.
 But what do you do if you are denied?
-Or if you get fired after applying benefits?
+Or if you get fired after applying for benefits?
 Or if you aren’t an employee?
 Having a Birmingham workers’ compensation lawyer on your side can make all the difference.
 Call Mezrano Law Firm today to find out more.

 In the state of Alabama, almost every employer with 5 or more employees – part-time and/or full-time – must carry workers’ compensation insurance.
 You are eligible to apply for benefits under this insurance plan provided:

 There are a few exceptions to the rule when it comes to coverage.
 For example, if you staged your own injury, or if you were drunk or drugged on the job when you got hurt, your claim can be denied.
 The same is true if your own behavior – like not wearing safety equipment, or while goofing around on the job – is what caused you to be hurt.

 There are also a few employers who are exempt from the law: